Nazariglez/pixi-tween/README.md

 ```

 ### How it works
 This plugin add a new namespace names `tween` to the PIXI namespace, and this new namespace has 3 new classes Tween, TweenPath and TweenManager, also add an Easing object.
 And create an instance for TweenManager in PIXI.tweenManager, but all you need is add PIXI.tweenManager.update() in your requestAnimationFrame.
-You can pass as params for `PIXI.tweenManager.updaye(delta)` your own delta time, if you don't pass anything it will be calculated internally, for max accuracy calculating the delta time you can use the [AnimationLoop](https://github.com/Nazariglez/pixi-animationloop/) plugin.
+You can pass as params for `PIXI.tweenManager.update(delta)` your own delta time, if you don't pass anything it will be calculated internally, for max accuracy calculating the delta time you can use the [AnimationLoop](https://github.com/Nazariglez/pixi-animationloop/) plugin.

 When a tween is ended, the instance will kept in the memory and in the tweenManager, but you can prevent this if you set .expire = true in the tween.